AjFroster/4907AGC/prototype/front-end/README.md

 ## Files needed
-- lexer.l                | the rules for our scanning
+- lexer.l - the rules for our scanning
-- parser.y               | the rules for parsing
+- parser.y  - the rules for parsing
-- symbol_table.c         | symbol table
+- symbol_table.c
 - tb_symbol_table.c
-- example_agp            | example code to give to the AGP compiler
+- example_agp - example code to give to the AGP compiler

 ## To build and run
 1. $ flex lexer.l